 Legendary Irish cyclist Sean Kelly raced Vitus bikes back in the 1980s.

 You might have heard of Vitus way back when the company was originally a French bike manufacturer and had a presence in the grand tours.

 Vitus is now an in-house brand for Chain Reaction Cycles and Wiggle, though Sean Kelly still serves as the company’s brand ambassador.
 One look at the Razor and you instantly see the value.

 This Vitus Razor bike looks more expensive, right down to its full Shimano Claris groupset, 8-speed drivetrain, and Kenda road bike tires.
 And although the gear range is somewhat limited for climbing with a small range of 11-28T, the geometry is sporty enough for aggressive cycling in the drops.

 Classic Looking Geometry for the Purists

-The Merlin PR7 is UK-based cycling store, Merlin Cycles in-house brand.
+The Merlin PR7 is a UK-based cycling store, Merlin Cycles in-house brand.

-The upright geometry and shallow drop handlebars of the Merlin PR7 gives it a classic look and more aggressive geometry than your average entry-level road bike.
+The upright geometry and shallow drop handlebars of the Merlin PR7 give it a classic look and more aggressive geometry than your average entry-level road bike.